pdbrown/triss/README.md

 ```

 ### Test
 The `make test` recipe tests whatever package is currently installed.
-Install it
+Install
 either from local sources with `make dev`, from a local dist package with `make`, or
-from the upstream PYPI package index with `make upstream`, then run tests with:
+from PYPI with `make upstream`, then run tests with:
 ```bash
 make test
 make stress
 ```

 ### Build
+#### Dist package
 ```bash
 # Build dist package.
 make